HenriSjoblom/study-tutor/README.md

 _This repository is a duplicate of [Study Tutor](https://github.com/kristianka/studytutor).
 For the complete history including action runs, refer to the original repository._

 Study tutor is a software for students and everyone who wants to learn new skills and keep track of the progress!
-Live at https://studytutor.vercel.app/.
 Made by [@HenriSjoblom](https://github.com/HenriSjoblom), [@kristianka](https://github.com/kristianka) and [@Zennrr](https://github.com/Zennrr)!

 For through documentation, please visit the [Wiki](https://github.com/HenriSjoblom/study-tutor/wiki).